Information SessionDIPLOMATE TRAINING PROGRAM

 Learn about the structure of the program, what it’s like to study in the program, and how it transforms the student, both personally and professionally.

-Speak with ANZPOP’s Executive Director, most recent graduate, and current Phase I student.
+Speak with ANZPOP’s Executive Director, our most recent graduate, and a current Phase I student.

 Liz Scarfe, ANZPOP Executive Director

 Liz graduated from the ANZPOP Diplomate Training Program in 2015 and stepped into the role of Executive Director in 2019.

 She was drawn to Process Work for the depth of insight it provides into group and interpersonal dynamics and the way in which the model is applicable in every context, personal, professional and political.

 Through her Process Work studies, Liz started working as a psychotherapist specialising in complex trauma and now combines this with her passion for community building, social change, and cross-cultural ways of understanding the world through her consulting and training work.

 Rikki is an experienced counselling psychologist and psychotherapist with a wide range of expertise including working with issues related to depression, anxiety, trauma, body symptoms, grief, Autism Spectrum Disorder and relationship difficulties.